Sjofartsdirektoratet/SFI_Ontology/README.md

 <img src="logo.PNG" width="300">

-SFI_Ontologi is a project for SDIR trying to make an ortonology of the global SFI Coding and Classification System for marine and offshore industries.
+SFI_Ontology is a project for SDIR trying to make an ontology of the global SFI Coding and Classification System for marine and offshore industries.
-This project has as goal to make a knowlegde graph of the system and a web-app to visualize relationship in the system.
+This project has as goal to make a knowledge graph of the system and a web-app to visualize relationship in the system.

 Documentation for RDF could be found _HERE_.
 Documentation for web-app and Pythonfiles below.